An official website of the United States government

 We publish statistics on the educational attainment and school enrollment of the workforce, including an in-depth article examining youth enrollment and employment trends.
 We have statistics that track people from youth into adulthood to examine their decisions to enroll in school or training and to assess how those decisions affect their economic success as adults.
 We project the types of jobs that are likely to grow or decline in the future.
 This information helps educational institutions and training organizations develop programs and curriculums relevant for tomorrow's workers.

 State and local leaders who focus on economic development use our statistics to evaluate how their geographic area measures up in terms of employment growth, the unemployment rate, pay levels, demographic characteristics, occupations, and industries.
-For example, we publish Pay Relatives that allow you to compare pay across occupations and areas, and the Location Quotient Calculator enables you to compare industry employment distributions across areas.
-Many of these statistics are collected and published through partnerships between the Bureau of Labor Statistics and State agencies.
-In today’s global economy, it’s important to consider how your region compares not only with the rest of the country but with other parts of the world.
+For example, we publish Pay Relatives that allow you to compare pay across occupations and areas.
+In today's global economy, it's important to consider how your region compares not only with the rest of the country but with other parts of the world.
 All of this information helps economic development officials and their partners in the private sector identify future opportunities for building a vibrant community.

 In the Occupational Safety and Health Act of 1970, Congress recognized the need for statistics on workplace injuries, illnesses, and fatalities for an effective national program of prevention.
 Today, information on nonfatal injuries and illnesses includes counts and rates by detailed industry as well as counts and rates of the characteristics of injury and illness cases and the demographics of those involved.
 Similar information also is available on fatalities.